bramwaas/joomla-template-wsaonepage/README.md

 # joomla-template-wsaonepage
+simple one page bootstrap joomla template with special menu lay-out to support onepage component

+# stop working on it, remove juli 2025
+too much different from standard Joomla thus too many parts need to be copied to other places.
+Hard to keep working correct.

-simple one page bootstrap joomla template with special menu lay-out to support onepage component menusitems with #op# in note are displayed as bookmarks to sections in the onepagecomponent with the same menu.
+menuitems with #op# in note are displayed as bookmarks to sections in the onepagecomponent with the same menu.
 ## Copyright and License

 This project is licensed under the [GNU GPL], version 3 or later.